officiallyaninja/Tic-Tac-Toe/tic-tac-toe/README.md

-# Introduction
+# React-Tic-Tac-Toe

-This is my first ever attempt at a proper project in react, wish me luck
+A first attempt at a react app